Stardown-app/Stardown/docs/manual-testing.md

 - [GitHub issue with several timeline item types](https://github.com/Stardown-app/Stardown/issues/44)
 - [YouTube video](https://www.youtube.com/watch?v=jfKfPfyJRdk)
 - [PDFs](https://haslab.github.io/SAFER/scp21.pdf) should make Stardown show an error message like "Stardown cannot run on PDFs"
+- On [HBR1 - Music on Futurenet](http://www.hbr1.com/), writing to Stardown's notepad works but writing to the clipboard fails silently for some reason.
+Writing to the clipboard works on other http sites like [http://detectportal.firefox.com/success.txt](http://detectportal.firefox.com/success.txt), so it's not because it's http.
+Maybe it's because of HBR1's unusual HTML.
+The site is ancient and I haven't seen this problem anywhere else, so it's not a priority to fix this.

 ### Context types